-Intercultural education is a relatively new field of study in educational curriculum.
-Historically and culturally, intercultural education emerged recently due to the phenomena such as globalization, ethnic and cultural diversity.
+Intercultural education is a relatively new field of study in the field of education.
+Historically and culturally, intercultural education emerged recently due to phenomena such as globalization, ethnic and cultural diversity.
 Though short in history, intercultural education is rich in content in terms of philosophy and theology as covered in this course.
 3 credits